 So I did this quiz and sorry to say but I really relate to The Thin White Duke “character” because to start with he just look cool dressed in that white shirt, black trousers and a waistcoat, wish I could wear that everyday.
 This “character” started with that movie about an alien and Bowie turn it into persona for the album, the tour and the next few months or so, it has been called of course unfeeling and/or heartless which I have been called plus I also love to sing a love song.
 This is also symptom of those fast white drugs being and/or feeling completely numb and detached but also feeling hugely emotional at the same time.
 It has be said this album has the feeling of in between balancing act the high and the comedown of those drug too and maybe I like that feeling too!
 I don’t really relate well to a lot of other people so I get isolated easy but I don’t know if I make it cool, mostly likely I piss a lot of people of so they don’t think I’m very cool at all, I don’t know but after awhile I don’t really care so I guess it’s alright.
 One last thing I’ve never been arrested because I’m too superior for the police, ha!

 “The return of the thin white duke throwing darts in lovers’ eyes” is the open line after the music has been playing for quite a while on the epic opening number, then a little later at the start of the chorus “It’s not the side effects of the cocaine, I’m thinking that it must be love, It’s too late to be grateful, It’s to late to be late again”.
 I could write out all of Golden Years lyrics, maybe the closest thing to the previous album but only musically.
 Well the lyrics to Word On A Wing is masterclass too.
 TVC15 gets even even odder, Bowie has say before that’s about a television eating Iggy Pop‘s girlfriend or something?
 But who cares the song is just totally wicked.
 Stay is another classic Bowie love song.
 Then finishing the album with a cover song Wild Is The Wind original written by Dimitri Tiomkin and Ned Washington and originally recorded by Johnny Mathis in 1957 but it’s Nina Simone version he’s doing it after, after meeting her in L.A. in 1976.
-I should really write more about these song but they do mean so much to me.
-I want to write about as less a couple more things.
+I should really write more about these songs because they do mean so much to me but I just want to write about at least a couple more things.

 Can I say this album so very post-punk?
 Even before or as punk music or style was only just hitting the street, can you hear a bit of Public Image Ltd. here?
 You know like Romance Of Flowers album?
 The alienation in the music and lyrics is so very post-punk too but I don’t think I would be the first to say such a thing too.
 Another reason this album might be a bit skipped over is all his Fascist and Nazi things that happened around this time, detention by customs in Eastern Europe for possession of Nazi memorabilia, saying that “Britain could benefit from a Fascist leader” and then ‘the Victoria Station incident’ where he arrived in a Mercedes convertible and apparently gave a Nazi salute to the crowd but all this was blamed on the “character” of The Thin White Duke not Bowie himself.
 Again think about and all the post-punks who loved that stuff like say Ian Curtis naming his band Joy Division, Siouxsie Sioux wearing Nazi arm band etc.